 NB: IPEDS is the “core postsecondary data collection program for the National Center for Education Statistics.
 Data are collected from all primary providers of postsecondary education in the [U.S.] in areas including enrollments, program completions, graduation rates, faculty, staff, finances, institutional prices, and student financial aid.”
 For more information see http://nces.ed.gov/IPEDS/

-You'll have a better understanding of the APR, VTR, Annual Statistical Reports, and Interim Progress Reports, if you consult the NAAB documents that govern the conditions and proceedures for accreditation.
+For a better understanding of the APR, VTR, Annual Statistical Reports, and Interim Progress Reports, consult the NAAB documents that govern the conditions and procedures for accreditation.
 For additional information, visit the NAAB.